christos-stamatis/supervised_pattern_recognition/README.md

 ## Examples
 The examples folder contains implementation scripts for the pattern recognition algorithm along with synthetic data sets.

-## DATA
-The data folder contains the data used in this project.
-More information can be found in each individual file and in the manuscript

 ## Acknowledgments
 This work was supported by; NOAA grants NA16OAR4310103 and NA17OAR4310007; and CARB grant 00010311.